Here are some key aspects to consider when building your first summit

 1.1 Create your event

 Get things kicked off by creating your first event.
-Read more about how to create your first event.

 You can then decide if you'd like your event to be open for registrations right away.
 You can also enable the evergreen option here.
 Read more about evergreen events.

-Were you looking to open up submissions for new speakers?
+Are you looking to open up submissions for new speakers?
 Check that option here to have a submission page automatically created.
 Read more about speaker application forms.

 Let's think about how you want your attendees to interact with each other.
 Interested in comments or live chat on your session pages?
 You can enable it here.
 Read more about networking.
 Read more about networking for other options.